 A small portable water heating unit has recently been noticed to lose heat too quickly, causing the water to cool down long before use.
 The manufacturer claims that the unit was designed to minimise thermal energy loss.
 On inspection, the following design features were noted:

-The casing is made from two layers of thin gauge aluminium sheets.
+The casing is made from two layers of thin-gauge aluminium sheets.

 The aluminium sheets are separated by a layer of poorly installed foam insulation with multiple air gaps, and lacks sealing at the joints.